GauravPatel89/EVA-Track3-Assignments/Session12/README.md

         correct = tf.reduce_sum(tf.cast(tf.math.equal(tf.argmax(h, axis = 1), y), tf.float32))
         return loss, correct

-7. Now with our model ready we can proceed to prepare our data.
+8.Now with our model ready we can proceed to prepare our data.
 First we load the standard cifar10 dataset and reshape it.
 Next we have to do padding by 4.
 This is done as follow

  _np.pad(x, [(0, 0), (4, 4), (4, 4), (0, 0)], mode='reflect')_